Monday, November 03, 2008

 THE DUNWICH HORROR (1970) is the only one of lot I've actually watched so far, and it's a grand curio from the time when AIP was the leader in hybridized hippy-horror, i.e. the EAP/LSD (Edgar Allen Poe meets Lysergic Acid Diethylamide) genre.

-Ostensibly a horror film, strip away the beginning and the end and it's more like a chemically altered love story; a sweet tale of romance and drugged tea between a budding hippy warlock Wilbur Whately (Dean Stockwell rocking a terrible Donald Sutherland 'do-stache ensemble) and the Nancy (Sandra Dee) niece or daughter Necronomicon lecturer and fuddy duddy supreme Dr. Armitage (Ed Begley).
-Needless to say Armitage disapproves of Wilbur, especially the whole slow drugging and mind manipulation-seduction leading up to would be mating with extra-dimensional beings thing.
+Ostensibly a horror film, strip away the beginning and the end and it's more like a chemically altered love story; a sweet tale of romance and drugged tea between a budding hippy warlock Wilbur Whately (Dean Stockwell rocking a terrible Donald Sutherland 'do-stache ensemble) and the Nancy (Sandra Dee) niece or daughter of Necronomicon lecturer and fuddy duddy supreme Dr. Armitage (Ed Begley).
+Armitage disapproves of Wilbur, especially the whole slow drugging and mind manipulation-seduction leading up to would-be mating with extra-dimensional beings thing.
+That, and he stole the Necronomicon from the hidden vaults of the Miskatonic library!

-That said, Stockwell's playing all his cards so close to the vest does work to the film's advantage, whether he's arguing with an incredibly hammy Sam Jaffe, battling Miskatonic library guards to steal the Necronomicon, or gently laying Dee down on the altar of the elder gods, Stockwell's self-mocking hipsterism helps us endure the mumbo jumbo stretches, something I found reassuring as I struggled with my own unholy altar (don't ask).
+That said, Stockwell's playing all his cards so close to the vest does work to the film's advantage, whether he's arguing with an incredibly hammy Sam Jaffe, battling Miskatonic library guards or gently laying Dee down on the altar of the elder gods, Stockwell's self-mocking hipsterism helps us endure the mumbo jumbo stretches, something I found reassuring as I struggled with my own pagan altar (don't ask).
 Plus, there's lots of beautiful Bava-esque colored gel lights employed throughout his hippy mansion, and some cool set dressing such as some big hypnotist-aide crystals in a tangent that goes nowhere (unless you're looking for continuity with old Corman Poe films--that prop's been in at least three).